ANCSLEEP BLOG

 • Increased risk of many heart-related diseases

-Really the best way to stop snoring is to try and figure out what is causing it.
-On your own, you might try a process of elimination to see if there are simple things you can do to eliminate snoring, such as:
+The best way to stop snoring is to try figuring out the cause.
+On your own, you might try a process of elimination to see if there are simple things you can do to reduce your snoring, such as:

 • Losing weight